Request Request an Appointment Call Call Us Map View Map

 • Friendly and Caring Dentist and Team Every Time You Visit

 A dental crown is a custom-made cap that’s placed over a single damaged, decayed, or cracked tooth.
 It can be made from several materials, including gold, ceramic, porcelain, and many others depending on your budget and preference.
 Since these materials can be customized to blend seamlessly with your smile, you can enjoy a natural-looking appearance for years to come!
-They’re an excellent treatment option for patients with teeth that are severely decayed, misshapen, discolored, or merely need strength and protection.
+Dental crowns are an excellent treatment option for patients with teeth that are severely decayed, misshapen, discolored, or merely need strength and protection.
 Before moving forward with the process, we’ll thoroughly explain everything you need to know to ensure it’s the best decision for your oral health.

 The Process of Getting a Dental Crown